There seems to be some confusion about how a new boat is considered and chosen for WorkBoat’s Top 10 Significant Boats of 2019.

 Let’s clear up any confusion.
 First of all, only boats that appear in WorkBoat magazine from December 2018 to November 2019 will be considered.
 (Why not just do it by calendar year, you ask?
 It’s a publishing thing; nothing we can do about it.)
 In addition, the boat has to appear as a full On The Ways item (not a boatbuilding bitt), or be the focus of a Boats and Gear article or a Cover Story.

 And remember, saying you don’t want to participate because you don’t want your competitors to know what you are building is a stance you might want to rethink.
 The workboat world is a small one.
 Your competitors already know what you’re building.
 You draw from the same workforce pool, you use the same vendors, etc.

 - Being “considered” is not the same as being “chosen,” but you can’t be chosen if you’re not first considered.

 - The story must have a list of specifications, including owner, builder and designer.
 You can request one of our spec sheets by emailing me at firstname.lastname@example.org or calling me at 985-626-0298/985-635-9995.

 - There have to be quotes from at least one of the major participants in the project for an On The Ways item, and more than one person quoted in a Boats and Gear article or Cover Story.

 - Photos — the more the merrier.
 There is no guarantee we will use them all, but the more photos our art director has to choose from the better his layout will turn out.

-I’ll have more to tell you about the Boat of the Year in a blog later this year.
-Meanwhile, if you have any questions about qualifying for our Top 10 Significant Boats, you can contact me at the email address or phone numbers above.
+Again, if you have any questions about qualifying for our Top 10 Significant Boats, you can contact me at the email address or phone numbers above.
 Significant Boats continues to grow in popularity, and we want you and your boat to be a part of it.